Aleks-Trifunovic/security-onion-network-monitoring-lab/architecture/topology.md

 ## Network Topology – Security Onion Monitoring Lab

 This document describes the network topology used in the Security Onion + Kali + Target monitoring lab.
-It includes the virtual machines, their network interfaces, IP addressing, network segments, and the purpose of each network connection.
+It includes the virtual machines, their network interfaces, IP addressing and the purpose of each network connection.

 ---